scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-01-18-a-mad-men-placeholder.md

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/01/a-mad-men-placeholder
  * Monday, January 18, 2010

-I’ll have a substantial sequel to [my
+I'll have a substantial sequel to [my
 Mad Men
 post](http://lefarkins.blogspot.com/2010/01/don-draper-as-unraptured-emma-bovary.html) up later today or tomorrow, but for the moment, you can read two solid replies from [Amanda Marcotte at
 Pandagon